inducer/pyopencl/doc/source/array.rst

     *name* specifies the name as which the kernel is compiled, and *options* are passed unmodified to :meth:`pyopencl.Program.build`.

+    *preamble* is a piece of C source code that gets inserted outside of the function context in the elementwise operation's kernel source code.

     .. method:: __call__(*args)